Top Public Policy Issues Facing Governing Boards in 2023–2024:

 Meanwhile, the Supreme Court ruled that the Biden administration could not forgive more than $400 million in student debt—a quarter of the total owed by 43 million Americans—through the president’s preferred legislative avenue, known as the HEROES Act.
 A half dozen Republican state attorneys general challenged the plan, and congressional Republicans decried debt forgiveness as unfair to the 100 million Americans who never went to college.

 In response to the Court’s decision, the Biden-Harris administration decided it would seek its debt relief goal through a different, more time-consuming mechanism: the Higher Education Act.
 The administration published a portion of its regulatory plan on this matter in April, proposing to forgive loans that had been in repayment for at least 20 years, and write off capitalized interest costs.
+The administration recently announced the process of implementing this regulation could begin in the coming weeks.
 What remains unpublished at this point is the administration’s policy pertaining to loan forgiveness for borrowers in hardship.
 While a negotiated rulemaking committee reached consensus on the definition of “hardship,” the Department of Education has yet to publish a proposed rule for public comment.

 In addition, the Department of Education finalized new regulations creating the Saving on a Valuable Education (SAVE) plan, which would dramatically reduce income-driven loan repayments for low- and middle-income borrowers, with individuals making $30,600 or less having zero-dollar monthly loan payments and those in a family of four with incomes up to $62,400 also paying zero each month.
 The revised rules would also cut in half monthly payments on undergraduate loans for others in income-driven repayment plans and seek to automatically enroll distressed borrowers in this repayment plan.